jcpetruzza/otp/buck2/README.md

 # Using buck2

+## Preriquisites

-The version of buck2 to use is pinned via a dotslash distribution.
+* The version of buck2 to use is pinned via a dotslash distribution.
 As a first step, ensure you are using the pinned version of buck:

 ```
 $ export PATH=$ERL_TOP/buck2/bin`
 ```

+* clang, the only cxx toolchain supported atm,  needs to be available in the PATH

 ## Alias modifiers